-Last week, President Trump extended Title VI protections to Jews on campuses that receive federal funding, alongside other students of race, color or national origin.
+Last week, President Trump extended Title VI protections to Jews – alongside other students of race, color or national origin – on campuses that receive federal funding.
 This kicked off what the media called “a firestorm.”
 It was actually two controversies for the price of one.
-First, do Title VI rules restrict freedom of speech (which only came up as a protest when Trump protected Jews, even though it’s a 1964 ruling).
-And second, are Jews like the other protected classes?
+First, do Title VI rules restrict freedom of speech.
+Ironically, this became a problem only when Trump protected Jews, even though it’s a 1964 ruling.
+Second, are Jews like the other protected classes?
+How so?
 What are Jews, exactly?

 Are we a race, a nation, an ethnic group, an extended family, a religion, or just a bunch of folks who like bagels and lox?
-All of these fit some Jews, but none of these fit all Jews, so what is going on?
-Jews themselves debate it.
+All of these fit some Jews, but none fit all Jews, so what is going on?
+Even Jews debate it all the time.

 “Jewish adults who have only one Jewish parent are much more likely than the offspring of two Jewish parents to describe themselves, religiously, as atheist, agnostic or nothing in particular.
 In that sense, intermarriage may be seen as weakening the religious identity of Jews in America.”

-- At the same time, the Jew club is open.
+- Nonetheless, the Jew club is open!
 If you’re not born into it, you can become a full-on Jew by being admitted by keepers of the contract who will ensure that you’ve read, understand, and signed the contract.
-It doesn’t make a difference what your ethnic, racial, national or religious heritage is.
+It doesn’t make a difference what your ethnic, racial, national, or religious heritage is.
 That’s why someone of Jewish heritage can prove it with a DNA test, a DNA test does not determine who is Jewish.
 As a side benefit, if you choose Judaism, you will probably know a lot more about it than most born Jews.

-- The “nationality” of the Jew is indeed a part, but not all, of the contract.
-The nation of Israel was promised to Jews by God.
+- The “nationality” of the Jew is a part, but not all, of the contract.
+The Torah promises a physical tract of land, the nation called Israel.
 Call it Zionism 0.0.
-A lot of the Torah is a utopian design for the nation of Israel, explaining how to behave as citizens in a society where everyone is utterly responsible for everyone else.
+A lot of the Torah is the constitution of that nation, a utopian document detailing the laws governing how to behave as citizens in a society where everyone is responsible for everyone else.
 As in most of Jewish history, even when Jews don’t own the land of Israel as their Jewish nation, or Jews live outside it, this constitution governs their behavior, giving Jews a “national” identity.
 They way they treat other people and themselves still for the most part applies as if they lived in ancient Israel.
 Many but not all of the laws – the “mitzvot” or clauses of the contract – that constitute Jewish religion stem from these laws of how Jews are supposed to treat themselves, their families, each other, and the strangers who live among them.